alexwcheng/recipe-webpage-ads/README.md

-# Spoonacular Recipe Ad Strategy
+# Spoonacular Recipe Ad Targeting
 This README.md lists project members, goals, responsibilities, and a summary of the files in the repository.

 ### Project File Summary